nnikolov3/book_expert/CODE_GUIDELINES_LLM.md

 - **Declare and assign on separate lines** for better error tracking
 - **ALL variables must be declared at the top** - global variables at the top of the script, local variables at the top of functions
 - **LONG COMMANDS SHOULD BE MULTILINE**
+- **Variables should hint the type** primerily if it is an array, or a reference- **Initialize the variable in the correct order to avoid unbound variables**

 ```bash
 # ✅ GOOD - Global variables at top of script